Free Camping 20 Minutes South of Flagstaff, AZ

-Also known as Forest Road 153 (FR153), Schnebly Hill Road is a 12-mile dirt road connecting Arizona’s I-17 with SH-89A.
-About eastern-most 6-miles of the road, leading off of I-17, are filled with numerous camping opportunities, all of which are free, primitive, boondocking sites.
+Also known as Forest Road 153 (FR153), Schnebly Hill Road is a 12-mile dirt road connecting Arizona’s I-17 at Munds Park with SH-89A in Sedona.
+The first 6-miles of the road from Munds Park in the east are filled with numerous camping opportunities, all of which are free, primitive, boondocking sites.
 The most popular camping sites are within the first three miles, where the road remains relatively smooth.
 The next three miles after that become more rocky and bumpy, but its campsites offer far more privacy and seclusion.
-Popular on the weekends as an OHV area, Schnebly Hill Road can get noisy and dusty.
-But during the week, it nearly empties out and offers a lot of peace and quiet.
+Once you get to Schnebly Hill Overlook, it’s all downhill into the town of Sedona.

 Schnebly Hill Road, Coconino National Forest